 Here’s another break that doesn’t necessarily go in favor of the custodial parent.
 The head-of-household filing status is a boon for those looking to increase their standard deduction and fit into a lower tax bracket.
 It’s only available to unmarried people who have a qualifying child or dependent and who pay for more than half the cost of keeping up their home.

 Even a noncustodial parent can file as a head of household, so long as that person meets those requirements.
 A qualifying child should live with you more than half the year, but you can get an exemption for that in a divorce agreement.
 Just know that getting the exemption doesn’t mean you get out of the requirements; you still have to meet all the rules to file.

-The tax rules for alimony are in stark contrast to those of child support.
-First off, alimony is deductible if you’re paying it.
-And just like income, it’s also taxable if you’re receiving it.
+In a blow to individuals paying alimony, this is no longer a deductible expense.
+Payers cannot deduct this and recipients do not need to claim it as income.
 But beware: Don’t think you can simply give a hefty check the first few years after a divorce and then wipe your hands clean.
-The IRS considers alimony that was given in large amounts for a short period of time after the divorce “property settlement funds,” and those are not deductible.
+The IRS considers alimony that was given in large amounts for a short period of time after the divorce “property settlement funds.”

 One alternative to alimony and child support is family support, which is basically both checks rolled into one.
-Family support is treated like alimony, deductible to the payer and taxable to the payee.
+Family support used to be treated like alimony, deductible to the payer and taxable to the payee.
 The 2017 tax reform eliminated this too.
 If you’re still confused, consult a tax professional.

 3. Not All Property Is Alike

 In the best case, you and your ex are amicable enough to come to a fair settlement of property.
 But even if your property is split fifty-fifty, that doesn’t mean that your tax bill will be entirely equitable.